Whether you're a long-time Portland soccer supporter or you're making your first visit to Providence Park, there are a few things you should know.

 Fans found in violation of the Providence Park Code of Conduct face ejection from the event as well as potential bans from future stadium events.
 Fans may also be asked to partake in a Fan Conduct Class before they are free to return to any Providence Park event.

-Providence Park does not have any single game discounts at the box office.
+Providence Park does not have any single game discounts.
 Discounted group and season seat rates are available by calling 503.553.5555.

-Three First Aid stations are located at Providence Park; one is located at section 109/110, Entry 1 near Gate 5 and the other near Section 97.
+A First Aid station is located at Providence Park at section 109/110.
 AMR provides complete First Aid care for guests of Providence Park, with eight trained med techs and an ambulance on site for all ticketed and non-ticketed events.

 Providence Park does not offer any nut free zones.
 Gluten-free food options are listed below.
-For additional questions or special exemptions for medical reasons please contact Andrea Tolonen, Guest Services Manager - 503-553-5523.
+For additional questions or special exemptions for medical reasons please contact Jim Blocher, Guest Services Manager - 503-553-5586.

 Providence Park Gluten-Free Menu & Locations*